How breach insurance can safeguard your small business or startup

 On average, a data breach costs a small business $148 per compromised record.
 Let's take a minute to do the math here.
 If your business has 5,000 purchase records on file and you multiply that by $148, you're looking at $740,000 in recovery costs.

 That cost doesn't account for the amount in lost business after a breach occurs.
 This adds up to an amount so big that many small companies never fully recover from a breach.
-In fact, some stats say that 60% of small businesses go out of business within 6 months of a breach.

 How breach insurance helps: Breach insurance helps protect you in the event of a breach.
 This includes helping cover potential losses, including fines and assessments, credit monitoring fees, card replacement costs, hardware upgrades and forensic exams.
 Some policies will cover upwards of $500,000 for a breach, which could end up being what you need to keep your business afloat after an attack.